mhcho1994/rumoca/README.md

         * It is based on LLVM, which is robust
         * The focus in on high performance simulation for large scale models
     * Drawbacks
-        * Generation to listed output targets is difficult
+        * Generation to listed output targets is difficult due to C++ compiler
         * C++ is a non-memory safe language, unlike Rust
         * C++ libraries for templating etc are more cumbersome than rust version
         * Packaging and deployment in C++ is cumbersome
-        * GPL v3 license can be prohibitive for commercialization
+        * License limits commercialization

 * [OpenModelica](https://openmodelica.org/)
     * Benefits
         * Mature open-source compiler that compiles the Modelica Standard Library
         * OMEdit provides graphical and text environment to write models
     * Drawbacks
-        * Generation to listed output targets is difficult
+        * Generation to listed output targets is difficult due to Modelica compiler
-        * Compiler is written in Modelica itself which I find difficult to maintain
+        * Compiler is written in Modelica itself which I find difficult to understand
         * ANTLR based parsing can be slow
         * Custom OSMC license can be prohibitive for commercialization
+        * License limits commercialization

 ## Building, Testing, and Running